finos/community/docs/governance/Software-Projects/stages/Incubating.md

 ## Incubating Lifecycle Checklist

-The table below presents a consolidate checklist for contributors to guide the decision to accept a new contribution into Incubation (all Projects get contributed into Incubating state):
+The table below presents a consolidated checklist for contributors to guide the decision to accept a new contribution into Incubation (all Projects get contributed into Incubating state):

 | Check       | Description |
 | ----------- | ----------- |